thelfer/tfel/docs/web/glossary.md

 This entry describes the power density, generally in the current configuration.

-* alternative names: PowerDensity
 * units:
   *SI: W.m^{-3}
 * type: scalar

 # The `Pressure` entry

-This entry describes la pression d'un gaz.
+This entry describes the pressure of a gaz.

-* alternative names: Pressure
 * units:
   *SI: Pa
 * type: scalar

 # The `PrincipalStress1` entry

-This entry describes la première contrainte principale.
+This entry describes the first principal stress.

-* alternative names: PrincipalStress1
 * units:
   *SI: Pa
 * type: scalar

-## Notes

-Son sens est précisé dans la notice de l'opérateur ['PRIN'](http://www-cast3m.cea.fr/index.php?page=notices&notice=PRIN) de [Cast3M](http://www-cast3m.cea.fr)

 # The `PrincipalStress2` entry

-This entry describes la deuxième contrainte principale.
+This entry describes the third principal stress.

-* alternative names: PrincipalStress2
 * units:
   *SI: Pa
 * type: scalar

-## Notes

-Son sens est précisé dans la notice de l'opérateur ['PRIN'](http://www-cast3m.cea.fr/index.php?page=notices&notice=PRIN) de [Cast3M](http://www-cast3m.cea.fr)

 # The `PrincipalStress3` entry

-This entry describes la troisième contrainte principale.
+This entry describes the third principal stress.

-* alternative names: PrincipalStress3
 * units:
   *SI: Pa
 * type: scalar

-## Notes

-Son sens est précisé dans la notice de l'opérateur ['PRIN'](http://www-cast3m.cea.fr/index.php?page=notices&notice=PRIN) de [Cast3M](http://www-cast3m.cea.fr)

 # The `SecondAxisSecondMomentArea` entry

 This entry describes ??.

-* alternative names: SecondAxisSecondMomentArea
 * units:
   *SI: m^{4}
 * type: scalar